achannarasappa/ticker/README.md

 ```

 ### Third-party repositories
-These repositories are maintained and updated by a third-party and may not have the latest versions available
+These repositories are maintained by a third-party and may not have the latest versions available

 **MacPorts**
 ```